calculator001-del/alx-low_level_programming/0x00-hello_world/README.md

 4. this script is for C program
 5. This script is for c program tha prints proper grammer
 6. this script print sizeof
+6. this script is for generating assembly code